If you’ll be keeping your kids home this summer, you can look forward to lots of memorable days (even if they’re not perfect!) of mommy camp.

 *One morning, we go to the beach for sunrise.
 The kids don’t even need to get dressed, they go in their pajamas.
 The girls just throw on a skirt over.
 Then, they enjoy hot cocoa and cereal bars.
 If you can’t get out early, sunset time also works.
 It’s beautiful and the beach is empty at those times.

 *Overcast day?
 That’s the perfect time to visit a sprinkler park (most people don’t go when it’s cloudy so you’ll have the park to yourself).
-I like to visit the Jackson Sprinkler Park and go the the Jackson library on the same day.
+I like to visit Jackson Sprinkler Park and go to the Jackson library on the same day.
 They’re right next to each other.

 *I’m not such an arts and craftsy type of mom, but we will do a lot of food projects.
 One day is pizza day, and the kids make their own dough, assemble their pies, and then eat them for dinner.
 My oldest daughter is mostly in charge of doing the food projects with the younger kids.